Wade MCMullen

 Wade has worked with human rights defenders and social movements to free over 100 people illegally detained on Rikers Island on unaffordable cash bail, establish the right to a day of rest and overtime pay for New York farmworkers, secure TPS protections for tens of thousands of Cameroonian immigrants in the US, prevent mass deportations in the Dominican Republic, promote accountability for war crimes in Ukraine and Gaza, and challenge anti-LGBTQ+ legislation in Uganda.

-Wade is a graduate of New York University School of Law, and he is licensed to practice law in New York, DC, and the Federal District Court for the District of Columbia.
+Wade is a graduate of New York University School of Law, and he is licensed to practice law in New York, DC, and the U.S. District Court for the District of Columbia.

 Get in contact with Wade here for a free and confidential consultation.